SundaeSwap-finance/sundae-contracts/README.md

  - The rewards earned by a pool can be withdrawn to the treasury as protocol fees
  - Scoopers are not issued tokens to authorize them; they are defined in a global settings datum
  - Scoopers define the order inputs are processed, rather than relying on what order they appear in the transaction
+ - And more, as defined in our whitepaper above